 Trigger-spray bottles perform by expelling IPA then aspirating the environmental air to re-pressurize the bottle.
 If that air should have spores present, it is likely that the alcohol could become contaminated.
 How long can an alcohol bottle remain inside a controlled environment?
 At what point will it become or could it become contaminated?
 "To prevent introduction of contamination, disinfectants should be sterile, appropriately handled in suitable (e.g., sterile) containers and used for no longer than the predefined period specified by written procedures."8 It can be extrapolated that firms are required to validate the amount of time a sanitizer bottle can be used inside the controlled environment.
-Usage can range from discarding after every shift, to daily, weekly, monthly, or until the bottle runs out.
-As long as they have the data to support that the inside of the bottle is sterile and still 70% IPA and the outside of the bottle is also clean they can do as they wish.
+Usage can range from discarding after every shift or daily, weekly, monthly, or until the bottle runs out.
+As long as they have the data to support that the inside of the bottle is sterile and still 70% IPA and the outside of the bottle is also clean, they can do as they wish.

 Regulatory bodies like to see that there is control and validation.
 The easiest way would be to discard bottles after every shift, with no chance for cross-contamination and no need for further validation.

 It's not that simple.

-Alcohol is made from petroleum, a growingly expensive raw material.
+Alcohol is made from petroleum.
 It is also a hazardous chemical and a VOC of which the EPA tracks emissions.

-The intent of this study was to determine if the environment contaminated the 70% sterile IPA inside our own ITW Texwipe product TX3270 spray bottles.
-The potential for contamination should be proportional to the cleanliness of the environment in which the product is used.
-To determine if the potential for contamination is significant, bottles of TX3270 Sterile 70% Isopropanol were operated in three environments of varying cleanliness over a period of 30 days.
+The intent of this study is to determine if the environment contaminates the 70% sterile IPA inside Texwipe's TX3270 spray bottles.
+The potential for contamination should be inversely proportional to the cleanliness of the environment in which the product is used.
+To determine if the potential for contamination is significant, bottles of TX3270 Sterile 70% Isopropanol were operated in three environments of varying cleanliness over a 30-day period.